Total dissolved solids

 Total dissolved solids (TDS) is a measure of the dissolved combined content of all inorganic and organic substances present in a liquid in molecular, ionized, or micro-granular (colloidal sol) suspended form.
-TDS concentrations are often reported in parts per million (ppm).
-Water TDS concentrations can be determined using a digital meter.
+TDS are often measured in parts per million (ppm).
+TDS in water can be measured using a digital meter.

 Generally, the operational definition is that the solids must be small enough to survive filtration through a filter with 2-micrometer (nominal size, or smaller) pores.
 Total dissolved solids are normally discussed only for freshwater systems, as salinity includes some of the ions constituting the definition of TDS.
 The principal application of TDS is in the study of water quality for streams, rivers, and lakes.
 Although TDS is not generally considered a primary pollutant (e.g. it is not deemed to be associated with health effects), it is used as an indication of aesthetic characteristics of drinking water and as an aggregate indicator of the presence of a broad array of chemical contaminants.

 Primary sources for TDS in receiving waters are agricultural runoff and residential (urban) runoff, clay-rich mountain waters, leaching of soil contamination, and point source water pollution discharge from industrial or sewage treatment plants.
 The most common chemical constituents are calcium, phosphates, nitrates, sodium, potassium, and chloride, which are found in nutrient runoff, general stormwater runoff and runoff from snowy climates where road de-icing salts are applied.
 The chemicals may be cations, anions, molecules or agglomerations on the order of one thousand or fewer molecules, so long as a soluble micro-granule is formed.
 More exotic and harmful elements of TDS are pesticides arising from surface runoff.
 Certain naturally occurring total dissolved solids arise from the weathering and dissolution of rocks and soils.
 The United States has established a secondary water quality standard of 500 mg/L to provide for palatability of drinking water.

 Total dissolved solids are differentiated from total suspended solids (TSS), in that the latter cannot pass through a sieve of 2 micrometers and yet are indefinitely suspended in solution.
 The term settleable solids refers to material of any size that will not remain suspended or dissolved in a holding tank not subject to motion, and excludes both TDS and TSS.
 Settleable solids may include larger particulate matter or insoluble molecules.